bterwijn/memory_graph/README.md

 Or see it in the [Memory Grah Web Debugger](https://memory-graph.com/#codeurl=https://raw.githubusercontent.com/bterwijn/memory_graph/refs/heads/main/src/power_set.py&timestep=1.0&play).

+## Invocation Tree ##
+The memory_graph package visualizes data at the currect time, but to better understand recursion it can also be helpful to visualize different function calls over time.
+This is what the [invocation_tree](https://github.com/bterwijn/invocation_tree?tab=readme-ov-file#installation) package does.

 # Debugging #

 For the best debugging experience with memory_graph set for example expression:
 ```
 mg.render(locals(), "my_graph.pdf")
 ```
-as a *watch* in a debugger tool such as the integrated debugger in Visual Studio Code.
+as a **watch** in a debugger tool such as the integrated debugger in Visual Studio Code.
 Then open the "my_graph.pdf" output file to continuously see all the local variables while debugging.
 This avoids having to add any memory_graph `show()` or `render()` calls to your code.

 ## Call Stack in Watch Context ##
-The ```mg.stack()``` doesn't work well in *watch* context in most debuggers because debuggers introduce additional stack frames that cause problems.
+The ```mg.stack()``` doesn't work well in **watch** context in most debuggers because debuggers introduce additional stack frames that cause problems.
 Use these alternative functions for various debuggers to filter out these problematic stack frames:

 | debugger | function to get the call stack in 'watch' context |
 |:---|:---|